Daimler to Buy $23 Billion in EV Battery Cells by 2030

 "Our engineers are also working on a ratio with 90 percent nickel, 5 percent manganese 5 percent cobalt in order to reduce the amount of rare earth metals even further," Daimler said, adding it was also working on solid-state batteries, which do not require any cobalt at all.

-The fully-electric Mercedes Benz EQC's battery pack with have a lower amount of cobalt
+The fully-electric Mercedes Benz EQC's battery pack will have a lower amount of cobalt.

 Daimler's Commitment to Sustainability in Battery Production

 All of Daimler's battery suppliers are subjected to potential audits before they are awarded contracts.
 Approximately 700 quality engineers carry out these audits, if necessary together with human rights experts in the field.

 Daimler said its next-generation batteries will cut its dependence on costly rare earth minerals including cobalt, which is mainly sourced from the war-torn Democratic Republic of Congo.